 In addition, you can offer up a fresh, outside point of view.
 First, because you'll be less set in your ways.
-A it wasn’t too long ago you were interacting with the more junior people within your organisation.
-These people are typically the employees with more customer facing roles and are therefore able to offer a more customer-centric, insightful perspective.
+And as it wasn’t too long ago you were interacting with the more junior people within your organisation.
+These people are typically the employees with more customer-facing roles and are therefore able to offer a more customer-centric, insightful perspective.
 Considering your recent exposure to these people, you can channel this perspective and contribute some valuable insights.

 Honesty about your skills gaps

 There may be certain gaps in your knowledge which are getting in the way of you being fully confident in your abilities to manage and prosper in your new role.
 Be honest with yourself and make a plan to bridge these gaps.
 Don’t be afraid to ask your line manager for support, either as coaching from them or external training.